Ordering the topological order in the fractional quantum Hall effect: Algebraic classification of SETs

 \section{Algebraic classification of $\U$ SETs}

 In this appendix, we will classify spin$^{c}$ TQFTs, that is, fermionic/spin TQFTs enriched by $\U$ that obey the spin/charge relation.
 Along the way, we will review the classification of bosonic TQFTs enriched by $\U$, as well as classify fermionic/spin TQFTs enriched by $\U$ which do not satisfy the spin/charge relation.
 For a brief introduction, we refer the reader to Sec.~\ref{sec:tqft-basics}.
-A general classification of spin TQFTs enriched by global symmetry has been developed in \cite{Bulmash:2021hmb}, although we will be self-contained in this appendix.
+A general classification of spin TQFTs enriched by global symmetry has been developed in \cite{Bulmash:2021hmb}.
+Discussions of various features of spin$^c$ TQFTs are given in \cite{kobayashi_31-dimensional_2024}, although we will be self-contained in this appendix.